 Think of a neurosurgeon and (assuming you're not one) trying to imagine what it's like to be one.
 And that same neurosurgeon trying to think what it's like NOT to be one.
 Both of you have NO idea, really, how it feels to be that other being...on that other journey...in that other experience.
 There are words and language that can be used to try to explain it...but language, though it can sometimes access and invoke experience, it can't duplicate it and install it in another human being without the rework and reconstruction our own emotional and psychological lenses will do with it, to transform it in OUR rendition of the felt experience.

-And yet, realizing the impossibility of one hundred percent access to the experience of others can finally give you a break from a false pursuit...and liberate you to simply be free to honor self-expression.
-A life wish, however shared, however acted on, and whatever part that is visible and held in shared awareness, can be celebrated and enjoyed for it's own sake.
+And yet, realizing the impossibility of one hundred percent access to the experience of others can finally give you a break from a false pursuit...and liberate you to be free to honor self-expression.
+A life wish, however shared, however acted on, and whatever part that is visible and held in shared awareness, can be celebrated and enjoyed for its own sake.

 We're an infinite field of life wishes all so unique - alone - and yet we're all together, walking with each other.
 The energy, to live, is all around and in us.
 It's in that shared energy where all life wishes can be found and adopted.

 A Life Wish can be a quest for connection to something beyond our immediate reach.
-It can also be a returning to a contentment within ourselves.
-The safety and love and comfort we seek is in knowing we're all part of a life wish, a story, with chapters of our own making...our own design...our own felt experience.
+It can also be a returning to contentment within ourselves.
+The safety and love and comfort we seek are in knowing we're all part of a life wish, a story, with chapters of our own making...our design...our own felt experience.
 Each life wish is the truest expression of you being you, the one and ONLY you that has ever been or will be.
 It's sacred and yours.